Shiva9361/nachos/README.md

 # Nachos-project
 Not Another Completely Heuristic Operating System

-This is our course-work for the OS course in HCMUS.
+This is our course-work for the OS course in IIT Tirupati

 Nashos version: 4.0